-In most cases, you will receive free accommodation in exchange for work, and in some cases meals and other benefits too.
+If you’re not familiar with the concept, we have a 2023 Worldpackers review which should tell you all you need to know.
+To summarise, in most cases, you will receive free accommodation in exchange for work, and in some cases meals and other benefits too.
 Be sure to read the full description and reviews for each placement before applying for anything.
-All of the opportunities featured in this post are well reviewed and many are listed as having a “higher chance of approval” which should make it easier for anyone new to Worldpackers to get accepted.
+All of the opportunities featured below are well reviewed and many are listed as having a “higher chance of approval” which should make it easier for anyone new to Worldpackers to get accepted.

-Many people visit the Sahara Desert on short trips from Marrakech or other parts of Morocco when travelling around the country but you will only truly get a feel for what life is really like for those living in the Sahara by spending more time there.
+Many people visit the Sahara Desert on short trips from Marrakech or when travelling around Morocco but you will only truly get a feel for what life is really like for those living in the Sahara by spending more time there.
 With just 15 hours work per week required, you’ll have plenty of time to explore the area around the small Saharan town of Tagounite where this placement is based.

 As well as a free bed in a traditional nomad house, you can take advantage of free hiking tours.
 The work involves “handyman” tasks such as helping with building repairs, gardening and trying to grow plants in the harsh environment that is the Sahara.